zdenham/diamond-nft/README.md

-# 💎 🪚 Diamond Saw + ERC721A Facet Example
+# 💎 🪚 Diamond Saw

+If you are not yet familiar with EIP-2535, the [diamond standard](https://eips.ethereum.org/EIPS/eip-2535), you should check it out!
+Diamond saw is a variation of the diamond pattern.
+TLDR is Diamonds are proxy contracts that can point to **multiple** other smart contract implementations.

 This is a minimal proof of concept for Diamond SAW!